Congenital hypothyroidism (CHT) - heel prick screening

-Babies born with congenital hypothyroidism (CHT) do not make enough of the hormone thyroxine.
-Thyroxine is an important chemical made by a gland in the neck called the thyroid gland.
+Babies born with congenital hypothyroidism (CHT) do not make enough of a hormone called thyroxine.
+Thyroxine is a chemical made by a gland in the neck called the thyroid.

-Babies with CHT may not have a fully formed thyroid gland, or it may be missing.
-Sometimes the gland is normally formed and in the right place but may not be producing thyroxine.
+Babies with CHT may not have a fully formed thyroid, or it may be missing.
+Sometimes the thyroid is normal, but it may not be producing thyroxine.

-Babies who do not produce enough thyroxine can have growth problems as well as physical and mental disabilities.
+Babies who do not produce enough thyroxine can have growth problems or disabilities.

 Babies born in Ireland with CHT